 It is important to note that almost all the solutions mentioned above (both analytical and numerical) have been constructed for the internal symmetry group $SU(2)$, that is, the two flavors case.
 Finding solutions in the Skyrme model for $N>2$ has an important extra complexity (as can be seen in Refs. \cite{Eloy2}, \cite{Bala1}, \cite{Bala2}, \cite{Ioa}), since in principle, it requires to solve a set of $(N^2-1)$ coupled non-linear field equations.

 Here we are mainly interested in the construction of analytical black objects for arbitrary values of the flavor number $N$ -in particular, toroidal black holes and black $p$-branes- and in the analysis of their geometric and thermal properties.
 For this purpose, a good approach is to consider some relatively simple embedding of $SU(N)$ to construct the matter field $U$, but that at the same time, it will not be a trivial embedding of $SU(2)$ into $SU(N)$.
-In Refs. \cite{euler1}, \cite{euler2}, \cite{euler3} was introduced an Ansatz that fulfil these requirements; this is the maximal embedding of $SU(2)$ into $SU(N)$ in the Euler angles parameterization.
-Recently, this maximal embedding has shown to be very useful in the construction of analytical solutions both in Skyrme model and in the Yang-Mills theory \cite{toroidal3}, \cite{Gomberoff}, \cite{euler4}, \cite{SU(N)}, so it will be our starting point in this work.
+In Refs. \cite{euler1}, \cite{euler2}, \cite{euler3} an ansatz was introduced that fulfilled these requirements; this is the maximal embedding of $SU(2)$ into $SU(N)$ in the Euler angles parametrization.
+Recently, this maximal embedding has shown to be very useful in the construction of analytical solutions both in the Skyrme model and in the Yang-Mills theory \cite{toroidal3}, \cite{Gomberoff}, \cite{euler4}, \cite{SU(N)}, so it will be our starting point in this work.